To export audit logs and usage reports to Google BigQuery, you need to set up a BigQuery Export configuration in the Google Admin console.

 - Point to the BigQuery Export card and click Edit .

 - To activate BigQuery logs, check the Enable Google Workspace data export to Google BigQuery box.
-The logs will be available within 48 hours after the setting is turned on.
+In most cases, activity log events will be available within 10 minutes after this setting is turned on.
+Usage log events have a delay of 48 hours.

 - Under BigQuery project ID, select the project where you want to store the logs.
 Choose a project with write access.
 If you don’t see the project, you need to set it up in BigQuery.
-For details, go to Quickstart using the Cloud Console.
+For details, go to Quickstart using the Google Cloud console.

 - Under New dataset within project, enter the name of the dataset to use for storing the logs in the project.
 Dataset names must be unique for each project.
 For details, go to Creating datasets.